chef-boneyard/minitest-chef-handler/README.md

 report_handlers << handler
 ```

+## Automatic tests detection

+MiniTest-chef-hander collects test paths based in the recipes ran.
+It loads the tests based in the name of the cookbook and the name of the recipe.
+The tests must be under the cookbooks directory.

+Examples:

+If the seen recipes includes the recipe "foo" we try to load tests from:

+  cookbooks/foo/tests/default_test.rb
+  cookbooks/foo/tests/default/*_test.rb

+  cookbooks/foo/specs/default_spec.rb
+  cookbooks/foo/specs/default/*_spec.rb

+If the seen recipes includes the recipe "foo::install" we try to load tests from:

+  cookbooks/foo/tests/install_test.rb
+  cookbooks/foo/tests/install/*_test.rb

+  cookbooks/foo/specs/install_spec.rb
+  cookbooks/foo/specs/install/*_spec.rb

+## Automatic chef failure

+If the tests detect any failure, the handler raises an error to abort the
+Chef execution.
+This error can be captured by any other exception handler
+and be treated like any other error in the Chef execution.

 ## Chef server distribution

 The instructions abow have described how to use it in a Chef solo installation.
 If you want to distribute the handler to your Chef server check either the chef_handler cookbooks in the examples or [minitest-handler-cookbook](https://github.com/btm/minitest-handler-cookbook).